 Analog Devices

-LTC6253HMS8#TRPBF by Analog Devices is an Operational Amplifier with 1400uV Max Input Offset Voltage, 0.7uA Max Average Bias Current, and 105dB Nominal CMRR.
-Ideal for automotive applications due to its -40 to 125 °C operating temperature range and 630000 kHz Unity Gain Bandwidth.
+AD8014ARZ-REEL7 by Analog Devices is an Operational Amplifier with 6000uV Max Input Offset Voltage, 15uA Max Average Bias Current, and 57dB Nominal CMRR.
+Ideal for industrial applications requiring a small outline package, it operates b/w -40 to 85 °C with a supply voltage of +/-5V.

 AD8605ARTZ-REEL